Mohammadreza-Shahbazi313/EMStreamTube/README.md

 - ✅ Responsive design setup with Flexbox and Grid
 - ✅ Added organized /assets folder for images and icons
 - 🔧 Currently refining media queries and spacing balance
-- 🎯 **Next step:** polish typography and prepare for GitHub Pages deployment

 ---